Doneraile conspiracy: The Trial-Part 2

 As it was Saturday, the trial was postponed until the following Monday.
 The delay provided time for relatives to again seek to retain Daniel O’Connell, a famous lawyer and parliamentarian.

-The families and friends of the accused men sent William Burke of Ballyhea to Daniel O’Connell, who was in his home in Derrynane in Co.
-Kerry.
+The families and friends of the accused men sent William Burke of Ballyhea to Daniel O’Connell, who was in his home in Derrynane in County Kerry.
 William Burke, the brother of one of the prisoners, John Burke.

 O'Connell had been asked at the start of the summer to defend the men but he had refused.
 Because the remaining prisoners were so afraid after the first trial, a further attempt was made, and they collected a sum of 100 guineas to retain him.

-William Burke, left Cork on Saturday evening October 24, 1829 for s night ride on one horse to O'Connell’s residence in Derrynane, a distance of 90 miles.
+William Burke left Cork on the evening of Saturday 24 October 1829 for a night ride on one horse to O'Connell’s residence in Derrynane, a distance of 90 miles.
 He arrived at Derrynane at 8:30am.